University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 man ls
 ```

-As beforehand, the space between the arguments is important & in the first argument we are invoking the command `man` which then looks for the *manual* associated with the command `ls`.
+As beforehand, the space between the arguments is important and in the first argument we are invoking the command `man` which then looks for the *manual* associated with the command `ls`.
 To navigate through the manual page, we need to know a few shortcuts which are part of the `less` pager.

-Although we can navigate through the `less` pager using up & down arrows on our keyboards, some helpful shortcuts are:
+Although we can navigate through the `less` pager using up and down arrows on our keyboards, some helpful shortcuts are:

 | Key    | Action |
 |:---------- |:------ |